achall36/RoxvilleRooster.github.io/Night_Shift.md

 * Dependent (Mrs. Liscombe, the nice old landlady) (Super Karma setting rule)
 * Out of My League
 * Outsider (Dishonorably discharged from US military): -2 Charisma, treated badly by those of dominant society when they learn of his past)
-* Vow (Major: to the knights of Mithras): A pledge to a group, deity, or religion
+* Vow (Major: obligation to the knights of Mithras)

 ## Edges
 * Ace: +2 to Boating, Driving, Piloting; may make Soak rolls for vehicle at -2 (human)